DanerSound/LearningVim/README.md

 * `$` - move to the end of the line
 * `0` - move to the start of the line

-If hold a motions keys it repets the move.
+If hold a motions keys it repeats the move.

 ## Exiting Vim